 The overall aim of this project is to enhance the efficiency of industrial biomass saccharification for biofuel production by designing and engineering new enzymes with enhanced hydrolytic capabilities and high thermostability.
 We are studying a new class of small protein domains found in some bacterial enzymes, and have demonstrated that they provide a truly significant boost to enzyme thermostability and hydrolytic capacity on complex biomass.
 We are exploring how wide-spread these domains are, and what kinds of enzyme activities they can boost, and are engineering stability into new target enzymes.

 INTENT: INducible TransgENic Technology for disease resistance in plants.
-Funded by Vetenskapsrådet, the Swedish research council for basic science.
+Funded by Vetenskapsrådet.
 2017-2021.

 The overall aim of INTENT was to improve crop plant defences against emerging infectious fungal diseases.
 This multi-disciplinary project combined biochemistry, molecular biology, and plant pathology.
 The project takes inspiration from naturally protective bacteria in the soil in order to design novel plant protection techniques, with relevance to food security, soil conservation, and climate change.
 This funding from Vetenskapsrådet provided Lauren with some stability and autonomy, so she could begin to establish a competitive new research team with the ambition to understand the roles of soil bacteria in biomass recycling and plant health, and to be inspired by these species to develop new technologies for sustainable agriculture and forestry, built on a strong foundation of molecular science.